 Supported living explained

 Supported living enables people with learning disabilities to live in their own homes, with flexible, individualised support – wherever that might be.
 Supported living gives people more choice, control, rights and independence, and this should be the primary motivation for this housing model.
-Zetetick Housing has helped many individuals, including those with the most complex needs, to be successfully supported in their own homes using detailed ‘person centred planning’, that is, placing the person’s own preferences, values and needs at the forefront.
+Zetetick Housing has helped many individuals, enabling choice, including those with the most complex needs, to be successfully supported in their own homes using detailed ‘person centred planning’, that is, placing the person’s own preferences, values and needs at the forefront.
 The level of support offered by the supported living model can therefore be very different for each individual – ranging from a couple of hours support a week to full-time, live in support.

 The separation of housing and support is a key feature in supported living.
-In particular, the separation between housing and support makes it possible to change one without having to change the other – a key and fundamental position of good practice for Commissioners of Supported Living services.
+In particular, the separation between quality housing and support makes it possible to change one without having to change the other – a key and fundamental position of good practice for Commissioners of Supported Living services.
 This in turn could make it much easier for tenants to:

 • change services that are not working as they should or